puremourning/vimspector/README.md

 * The current frame when a breakpoint is hit or if manual jumping is also highlighted.

+### Multiple sessions

+If there are multiple concurrent debug sessions, such as where the debugee launches multiple child processes and the debug adapter supports multi-session debugging, then each session's threads are shown separately.
+The currently active session is the one that is highlighted as the currently active thread/stack frame.
+To switch control to a different session, focus a thread within that session.

 ![stack trace](https://puremourning.github.io/vimspector-web/img/vimspector-callstack-window.png)

 The stack trace is represented by the buffer `vimspector.StackTrace`.